rdpate/helpfile/about/about.md

 - for help sections on commands, the synopsis MUST be one or more lines showing usage, eg. "command FOO [BAR..]"
     - ideally, only one line is listed; otherwise the first line SHOULD be the most common usage
 - for version sections, the version string MUST be the first line followed by a blank line if text follows
-    - the version string SHOULD be formatted according to semver.org
-        - TODO: which version of semver.org?
-    - whether version strings may be compared according to semver.org is OPTIONAL
-    - if unknown or missing, the version string MUST NOT be blank and SHOULD be "unknown"
+    - if version string is unknown or missing but non-synopsis text is included, the version string MUST NOT be blank and SHOULD be "unknown"

 Future Ideas